rama-chitturi/ItsMyStackSolutions/README.md

-# This is an Repo of challenges I faced and Solution I got.
+# This is an Repo of challenges I faced and Solutions I got.
 # And Some important tools configuration notes